An Economical Approach to Design with Precision Criteria: Supplementary Material

 \section{Supplementary Material}

-These materials include a detailed description of the conditions for Theorem \ref{thm1}, along with additional simulation results and theoretical exposition.
-The code to implement our two-stage procedure and conduct the numerical studies in the main paper is available online: \url{https://github.com/lmhagar/SSSD}.
+These materials include a detailed description of the conditions for Theorem \ref{thm1} along with its proof and additional simulation results.
+The code to conduct the numerical studies in the paper is available online: \url{https://github.com/lmhagar/LPDistribution}.